 Recent Price (how is the current price sitting in relation to historical averages):

-Based on a relative P/E of 1.05, buying the company today would indicate that we are buying at a premium of 5% compares to the 10 year historical P/E values.
-This is not a very high premium which might suggest that the shares are trading to fair market value.
+Based on a relative P/E of 0.69, buying the company today would indicate that we are buying a price that is significantly lower than the 10 year historical P/E values.
+This is an excellent result and very encouraging.

 Upside Price (based on the EPS projection, what price might we expect if the growth continues on the trend we saw in our analysis of revenue and EPS):